-The local oscillator of the SX1272/73 is derived from a fractional-N PLL that is referenced to the crystal oscillator circuit.
-Two PLLs are available for transmit mode operation - either low phase noise or low current consumption to maximize either transmit power consumption or transmit spectral purity respectively.
+The local oscillator of the SX1276/77/78 is derived from two almost identical fractional-N PLLs that are referenced to the crystal oscillator circuit.
 Both PLLs feature a programmable bandwidth setting where one of four discrete preset bandwidths may be accessed.
-For reference the relative performance of both low consumption and low phase noise PLLs, for each programmable bandwidth setting, is shown in the following figure.